-(1) Tariff Structure
+Tariff Structure

-This particular case was included in light of the following concerns despite it being a trade or investment policy or measure that does not expressly violate the WTO Agreements or other international rules.
+\ This particular case was included in light of the following concerns despite it being a trade or investment policy or measure that does not expressly violate the WTO Agreements or other international rules.

-Although the average bound tariff rate on current non-agricultural products in China is 9.1%, there are high bound tariff rates for some items such as photographic films (up to 47%), motorcycles (up to 45%), TV (30%), large monitors (30%), projectors (up to 30%), and automobiles (25%).
-The average applied tax rate in China is 9.0%, and the binding ratio is 100%.
+Although the average bound tariff rate on current non-agricultural products in China is 9.1%, there are high bound tariff rates for some items such as motorcycles (up to 45%), photographic paper (up to 35%), color monitors (20%), TV (15%), projectors (up to 12%), etc. In addition, the binding coverage is 100%.
+According to the Chinese government, the average effective tax rate was reduced from 9.8% to 7.5% in 2018.